dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/intermediate-results/binary-image-unit.md

 **Return value**

-Returns a pointer to the CBinaryImageData object containing the binary image data.
+Returns a pointer to the CImageData object containing the binary image data.
 You don't need to release the memory pointed to by the returned pointer.